How is SUEZ committed to protecting the oceans ?

 1. I read the Captain’s guide for waste collection

-2. I fill in my #suez4ocean waste collection form
+2. I fill in the registration form

 3. I read the Tools Guide for Visibility